HL7/fhir-saner/input/pagecontent/transaction-4.md

 * ig-data\input\pagecontent\transaction-4.md                                            *
 *****************************************************************************************
 {% endcomment %} -->
 This section describes the COMPUTE-MX of this guide.
-This transaction is used by the Measure Source, Measure Consumer and Measure Computer actors.
+This transaction is used by the Measure Source, Measure Consumer, Measure Computer and Data Source actors.

 ### Scope

 The Compute Measure transaction describes the behavior of the Measure Computer actor in periodically computing and reporting on measures.

 This transaction enables automatic computing of measure reports and manual retriggering of report generation for diagnostics or error recovery.

 ### Actors Roles